 The acid content of vinegar is not affected by heat.

 Distilled white vinegar does not affect the colour or taste of the items you are pickling.
 It is especially preferred by those who are planning to run their preserves in shows and contests, and those who are pickling fish.
-You will probably definitely want distilled white vinegar when pickling cauliflower, and if you like your pickled eggs and onions white, with those.
+You will probably definitely want white vinegar when pickling cauliflower, and if you like your pickled eggs and onions white, with those items as well.

 Apple cider vinegar can, combined with the spices in the mix, add an interesting fruity flavour, but it can stain certain food items being pickled with its brown colour.